-In the earliest days of social media platforms, the overriding approach to moderation was the ``Feel bad?
+In the earliest days of social media platforms, the predominant approach to moderation was the ``Feel bad?
 Take it down'' rule~\cite{klonick_new_2018}.
-Subjective judgments and gut feelings stood in, sometimes poorly, for the public's understandings of harms or ethical principles.
+Subjective judgments and gut feelings stood in, often poorly, for the public's understandings of harms or ethical principles.
 AI red-teaming strategies will have to be more complex and more inclusive to avoid the mistakes of social media's past.
-However, with little opportunity for outside researchers to study commercial red teams, and little internal or external incentive to disclose much about their practices, we lack a clear empirical understanding of the harms that are being under-attended to, or fall outside the purview of a commercial organization.
+However, with little opportunity for outside researchers to study commercial red teams, and little internal or external incentive to disclose much about their practices, we lack a clear empirical understanding of what harms may be under-attended to, or fall outside the purview of a commercial organization.